NicolasSegl/Athena/README.md

 # Athena

 ## About
-Athena is a UCI compatible chess engine.
-It is a work-in-progress and can currently be played against on lichess.org at lichess.org/@/AthenaBot
+Athena is a work-in-progress UCI compatible chess engine.

 ## Features
 * UCI compatability